DodoGames7/Vesktop-supermium/README.md

 You're still highly recommended to use a supported one such as Windows 10 or 11 (or even try Linux?).
 Using them can have security issues and i wouldn't recommend having a daily driver with those releases.
 This repo is not affiliated with the regular Vesktop or Vencord devs at all and support for it should not be requested in Vencord's official server.

 # Supported versions
-Because Supermium Electron fork intends to support EOL releases of windows, the Re-packaged application can run on the following:
+Because Supermium Electron fork intends to support EOL releases of Windows, the Re-packaged application can run on the following:
 * Windows 7
 * Windows 8.1 (and prolly 8.0)